archesproject/arches-docs/docs/developing/vue/arches-vue-styleguide.rst

     /* Never use raw values */
     .my-heading { color: #579ddb; }  /* Bad */

-- **Why?**
+**Why?**

 - **Consistency**: Using design tokens ensures a consistent look and feel across the application.
 - **Maintainability**: Centralizing tokens makes it easier to update and manage styles.
 - **Dark mode**: Token values automatically swap between light and dark variants — raw values do not.

 Selector Naming
 ---------------

-- **Dot-delineated hierarchy**
-    - Prefix selectors with the component's root class, then chain child class names:
+Prefix selectors with the component's root class, then chain child class names:

 .. code-block:: css